Search ImagingPixel for Images by Camera or Lens

 Film Loading and Rewind

-Film loading is again the standard as used on most other 35mm film cameras, with the film tab end inserted into one of the slots on the inner side of the take-up spool.
+Film loading is again the standard used on most other 35mm film cameras, with the film tab end inserted into one of the slots on the inner side of the take-up spool.
 The film is wound emulsion side up.
 Use the standard two-blank shots to bring the unexposed part of the film to frame 1.

 Film rewind is manual, press the film rewind release button on the bottom plate of the camera, and turn the film rewind crank clockwise until the rewind is complete before taking the film out for processing.